How to make links more engaging with Confluence buttons

 In order to make your links more engaging and interactive, you’ll need the help of an app.
 You have two choices:

-- Buttons for Confluence: an app that lets you create buttons on your Confluence pages.
-The Buttons Group macro is bundled with it to let you display multiple buttons inline.
+- Buttons for Confluence: An app that lets you create buttons on your Confluence pages.
+The Button Group macro is bundled with it to let you display multiple buttons inline.

-- Content Formatting Macros for Confluence: an all-in-one macro toolkit that includes the Buttons macro, Buttons Group macro, and many more macros to create pages that engage users.
+- Mosaic: Content Formatting Macros & Templates: An all-in-one macro toolkit that includes the Button macro, Button Group macro, and many more macros to create pages that engage users.
 Other macros include Tabs, Cards, and Progress Bars.

 Try both apps free for 30 days and see which works for you: